-The Philosophy of Ministry at Heritage Covenant Church: Forming a Worshiping People Through God’s Ordinary Means
+The Philosophy of Ministry at Heritage Covenant Church: Forming a Worshiping, Discipled, and Multiplying People Through God’s Ordinary Means

 - Jeremy Lyerla